simajam/Permanent_Clauses_in_SAT_Solvers/README.markdown

-These solvers are built based on the winner of the silver medal in the main track of the [2020 SAT Solver Competition](https://helda.helsinki.fi/items/3bd6f832-e0cf-4db9-bf9b-89764dea3a72).
+These solvers are built based on the winner of the silver medal in the main track of the [2020 SAT Solver Competition]([https://helda.helsinki.fi/items/3bd6f832-e0cf-4db9-bf9b-89764dea3a72](https://satcompetition.github.io/2020/)).
 A member of the MapleSAT family of solvers that has been improved over the last few years.
-They modify the clause maintenance strategy in different ways to learn and store more valuable clauses.
+We modify the clause maintenance strategy in different ways to learn and store more valuable clauses.
-You can read about it in more details [here] ([https://www.cs.sfu.ca/~mitchell/papers/sat19-deletion.pdf](https://arxiv.org/abs/2110.14187)).
+You can read about it in more detail [here] ([https://www.cs.sfu.ca/~mitchell/papers/sat19-deletion.pdf](https://arxiv.org/abs/2110.14187)).

-Highe-Centrality Permanent Clauses
+High-Centrality Permanent Clauses
 ------------------------

 The centrality of a clause is the mean betweenness centrality